falsecz/hbase-rpc-client/README.md

 ## License

-node-hbase is made available under the Apache License, version 2.0
+hbase-rpc-client is made available under the Apache License, version 2.0